jayprophit/cs50-Python/Python Documentation.md

 # repr
 is ment for developers which gives access to more information, it will provides the data on what type of object it is

+# properties
+is an attribute that has even more defences mechanisms put into place.  a little more functionality to prevent programmers messing things up

+@property

+# decorators
+is a term of art, they are functions that modify the behavour of other functions